Correlations Between Food and Moods

 Both research and experience are proving without a doubt that there is a connection between how we eat and how we think and act.
 The biochemical basis of this food-mood relationship lies in the neurotransmitters, those chemical messengers which relay thoughts and actions along the trillions of neural pathways in the brain.
 It seems logical that since food affects neurotransmitter action and changes in neurotransmitters are responsible for changes in moods, that food does affect mood.
 It also seems that food affects some people’s moods more than others.
 Some children – we call them “vulnerable kids” — are exquisitely sensitive to junk foods in their diets, while others seem to breeze through fast-food joints without any mood change.
 While it’s easy to spot these vulnerable kids, I wonder how much “normal” behavior we attribute to “just being a kid” is really the result of poor nutrition.
-While the nature of the food-mood connection varies from person to person, here are the usual effects of various foods.
+While the nature of foods and the how food affects your mood connection varies from person to person, here is how food affects your mood:

-Parents need to become the food-mood detective for their child.
-Follow these steps to figure out your child’s unique fingerprints for food-mood connection:
+Parents need to become the mood foods detective for their child.
+Follow these steps to figure out your child’s unique fingerprints for mood foods connection:

 - Make a daily chart to record what your child eats and when he eats it.
 Fill in one of these forms every day for a week.